socketsupply/sockets.sh/src/docs/troubleshooting.md

 ### Multiple Password Prompts

-If macOS is asking you a password every time you run the command with `-c` flag, follow [these instructions](/troubleshooting#macos-asks-for-password-multiple-times-on-code-signing)
+If macOS is asking you for a password every time you run the command with `-c` flag, follow [these instructions](/troubleshooting#macos-asks-for-password-multiple-times-on-code-signing)

 ### Application crashes on start

-If you use iTerm2 you can get your app crashing with
+If you use iTerm2 you can get your app crash with
 ```
 This app has crashed because it attempted to access privacy-sensitive data without a usage description.
 The app's Info.plist must contain an NSBluetoothAlwaysUsageDescription key with a string value explaining to the user how the app uses this data.
 ```
 Command line apps inherit their permissions from iTerm, so you need to grant Bluetooth permission to iTerm in macOS system preferences.
-Go to Security & Privacy, open the Privacy tab and select Bluetooth.
+Go to Security & Privacy, open the Privacy tab, and select Bluetooth.
 Press the "+" button and add iTerm to the apps list.
 ![](../images/screenshots/macos-bluetooth.png)

 ## Windows

 ### Development Environment

-[`clang++`][0] [version 14][1] required for building.
+[`clang++`][0] [version 14][1] is required for building.

 You will need [build tools][3]